ushaAmbig/angularTestApp/readme.md

     $ npm test-node
     $ npm test-angular

-Test result should like this,
+Test result should look like this,

     Db connected successfully